Garlic

 Direct Seed (Planting Cloves):

-Directly planting garlic cloves into the garden during the cooler months lets them establish strong roots before warmer weather arrives.
-This cool period is essential for proper bulb formation later in the season.
+Planting cloves directly into the garden during the cooler months helps them establish strong roots before warm weather.

 Transplant Starter Plants (Pre-sprouted Cloves):